Almazbek Atambayev: Memory of the Central Asian revolt of 1916

 Almazbek Atambayev is the only Central Asian president in the history of the region who honored the memory of the victims of the 1916 massacre carried out by soldiers of the Russian Empire.
 This event, known as the Urkun or Central Asian Revolt of 1916, was a tragic page in the history of the region.
 The opening of the monument became a symbol of respect and memory of those terrible events.
 Atambayev's actions underscored the importance of historical memory and unity in the face of past injustices, and the decision was seen as a significant step towards national reconciliation and strengthening the identity of the peoples of Central Asia.
 On September 17, 2016, the Presidents of Kyrgyzstan - Almazbek Atambayev, Russia - Vladimir Putin, Armenia - Serzh Sargsyan and Prime Minister of Moldova Pavel Filip honored the memory of the victims by laying flowers at the Memorial to those killed in 1916 in the Ata-Beyit memorial complex.

 In October 2017, Atambayev signed a law establishing, in memory of the uprising and exodus of the Kyrgyz people, the “Day of History and Remembrance of Ancestors,” celebrated on November 7–8.

 In 2015, Atambayev abandoned the use of the Ribbon of Saint George, which was used in post-Soviet countries and Russia, as a symbol of memory of the 1916 uprising.
 This sparked protests among the Russian-speaking population in Kyrgyzstan.

 Launch of the World Nomad Games

-Atambayev personally led the Kyrgyz national team to the first World Nomad Games in 2014 and 2016 in order to popularize the event.

 Atambayev supported the launch of World Nomad Games in 2014 it in order to preserve and popularize the nomadic traditions of Central Asia.
 The World Nomad Games have become a platform for demonstrating the cultural heritage, sports skills and traditional sports of nomadic nations, promoting the strengthening of cultural ties and mutual understanding between the peoples of different countries.
 The project was supported by UNESCO.

 The first three World Nomad Games were held in Cholpon-Ata, Kyrgyzstan.
 The fourth games were held in Iznik, Turkey between September 29 and October 2, 2022.
 The WNG of 2024 will be held in Astana, Kazakhstan (September 8–13).

 Atambayev personally led the Kyrgyz national team on the opening ceremony of the first World Nomad Games in 2014 and 2016 in order to popularize the event.